-The course load is determined by the supervisory committee but is not to exceed 15 semester hours of credit during each of the two semesters.
-Refer to the latest Summer Sessions Bulletin for course load limits for five-week and eight-week sessions.
+The course load is determined by the supervisory committee but is not to exceed 15 semester hours of credit during each fall and spring semester.
+Refer to the latest Summer Sessions Bulletin for course load limits for fiveweek and eight-week sessions.
 An audited course is counted in the student's maximum load.

 All teaching and research assistants and associates must enroll for a minimum of six semester hours during each semester (fall and spring) of their appointment.
 The six hours cannot include audit enrollment.
 Enrollment in continuing registration (595, 695, or 795) does not fulfill the six-hour requirement.
-A half-time (50 percent) teaching and research assistant or associate working 20 clock hours per week may not register for more than 12 hours of course work each semester; a third-time (33 percent) assistant or associate for more than 13 hours; and a quarter-time (25 percent) assistant or associate for more than 15 hours.
+A half-time (50 percent) teaching and research assistant or associate working 20 clock hours per week may not register for more than 12 semester hours of course work each semester; a third-time (33 percent) assistant or associate for more than 13 semester hours; and a quarter-time (25 percent) assistant or associate for more than 15 semester hours.

-All graduate students doing research, working on theses or dissertations, taking comprehensive or final examinations, or using university facilities or faculty time must be registered for a minimum of one semester hour of credit, not audit, that appears on the program of study or is an appropriate graduate-level course, such as 595, 695, or 795 Continuing Registration.
+All graduate students doing research, working on theses or dissertations, taking comprehensive or final examinations, or using university facilities or faculty time must be registered for a minimum of one semester hour of credit (not audit) that appears on the program of study or is an appropriate graduate-level course, such as 595, 695, or 795 Continuing Registration.

 Doctoral students fulfilling residence requirements for the Doctor of Philosophy and Doctor of Musical Arts degrees must be enrolled full time (nine semester hours minimum or six semester hours for research assistants or teaching assistants) during the specified period.
-See "Residency," page 97, for details on this policy, and specific degree requirements for fulfilling residence requirements for other doctoral degree programs.
+See "Residency Classification Policies and Procedures," page 45, and specific degree requirements for fulfilling residence requirements for other doctoral degree programs.